// Independent Testing · No Affiliates · No Sponsored Placements Methodology · Editorial

 Three reasons.

-A practical hybrid: PlateLens Free for daily logging, Cronometer Free for weekly nutrient review.
+A practical hybrid: PlateLens Free for fast daily logging, Cronometer Free for weekly nutrient review.
 Both free, no subscriptions, comprehensive coverage.

 Apps We Tested